 RNAi pathways and mechanisms:

-Based on their biogenesis and related proteins, RNAi pathways are divided into three classes.
-SiRNA, miRNA, and piwi RNA (piRNA) are three types of noncoding short RNAs.
-SiRNA and miRNA are used to limit gene expression or knock off a selected gene, while piRNA is used in defense against transposons (Aravin et al. 2007) The conserved center proteins of RNAi in several insect species act as down regulators of gene expression within the siRNA and miRNA pathways (Shreve et al., 2013; Swevers et al., 2013).
+Based on their biogenesis and related proteins, RNAi pathways are divided into three classes. siRNA, miRNA, and piRNA) are three types of noncoding short RNAs. siRNA and miRNA are used to limit gene expression or knock off a selected gene, while piRNA is used in defense against transposons (Aravin et al. 2007).
+The conserved center proteins of RNAi in several insect species act as downregulators of gene expression within the siRNA and miRNA pathways (Shreve et al., 2013; Swevers et al., 2013).
 The key RNAi genes of the quick interference RNA pathway are less conserved across species than those of piRNA and microRNA.
 SiRNAs act as a deterrent to invading nucleic acids.
 Exogenous dsRNA triggers the activation of this siRNA pathway.
 When dsRNA is delivered, the siRNA pathway is activated, which causes RNA interference (RNAi) and the target gene to be downregulated or silenced.
 The enzyme RNase III (Dicer) converts dsRNA into 2123-bp siRNA when it is put into a cell (Bernstein et al.,2001).
-RNAi depends on argonaute (AGO), a member of the PPD protein family (PAZ and PIWI domain).
+RNAi depends on argonaute (AGO), a member of the PPD protein family (PAZ and PIWI domains).
 The argonaute-2 protein interacts with the RNA-induced silencing complex (RISC) to enable its function.
 When siRNA is included in the RISC-AGO-2 complex, ds-siRNA unwinds in an ATP-dependent manner before the passenger strand is destroyed.
-RISC uses an strand known as the manual strand as a template.
-The RISC complex endonuclease is activated upon identification of a targeted or complementary mRNA, causing it to cleave mRNA in the center of the siRNA complementary site.
+RISC uses a strand known as the manual strand as a template.
+The RISC complex endonuclease is activated upon identification of a targeted or complementary mRNA, causing it to cleave the mRNA in the center of the siRNA complementary site.
 The gene or protein that the mRNA codes for is lost when AGO cleaves and activates the mRNA.
-This method is now extensively used in agriculture to silence targeted genes of insect pests (Fig 2) .
+This method is now extensively used in agriculture to silence targeted genes of insect pests (Fig. 2) .
 Plant-mediated RNAi is an effective and simple means to regulate agricultural insect pests.
 Furthermore, RNAi has been used to decrease the expression of unique genes (Baum et al., 2007).
 The target gene appears to have an impact on the effectiveness of RNA interference (Terenius et al., 2011).
 By producing dsRNA in transgenic plants, plant-mediated RNA interference techniques have produced insect-resistant plants.
 Plant-mediated RNA interference has improved the current generation of insect-resistant plants by producing dsRNA in transgenic plants that limits the expression of specific genes in insect pests (Price et al.,2008; Mutti et al.,2006; Mutti et al.,2008).